firefoxos-gamedev/book/gameloop.md

 The game loop will be built as its own Game State.
 In the previous chapter we've built a state to load our assets so that they would be ready to be used by this state that we're going to build now.

 Our main objective here is simulating and displaying the world.
-Lets break down our simulation part and take note on what do we need to simulate:
+Lets break down our simulation part and take note on what do we need.

 * **Ball moving:** The ball should keep moving.
-* **Ball collision with wall:** If we think the smartphone display has four walls then the ball should collide with them and bounce back so not to leave the screen.
+* **Ball collision with the walls:** If we think the smartphone display has four walls then the ball should collide with them and bounce back so not to leave the screen.
 * **Blocks positioning:** Our blocks should be positioned as a grid when the game start.
 * **Ball collision with blocks:** The ball should collide with the blocks and once this happens the block should be destroyed.
 * **Ball collision with player:** The ball should bounce when it hits the player paddle.